 However, there are also disadvantages to presenting a drug as a tablet which can include: poor bioavailability, instability within the gastrointestinal (GI) tract and the potential of causing irritant effects or harming the GI mucosa.
 Many of these can be mitigated against through successful formulation development.

-There are many different types of tablets and drug-release technology that can be applied to the formulation.
-This article will highlight the different types and functionality of tablets with the following article covering the formulation and manufacturing technologies.
+There are many different types of tablet dosage forms and drug-release technology that can be applied to the formulation.
+This article will highlight the different types and functionality of tablet dosage forms with the following article covering the formulation and manufacturing technologies.

 What are Tablets?